meditationstuff/protocol_1/index.md

 [no vigilance, no seeking, no self-reflection, no self-preservation whatsoever][and yet. say paradox? ]
 \[...]and selflessness used idiosyncratically and sort of literally

+but yes reverie, not reverielessness! and yes dreams/&#8203;dreaminess, not dreamlessness

 \*

 See also: